2023 Year-End: 5 Financial Planning Reminders

-With 2022 coming to a close, it is important to ensure year-end planning items are completed before December 31.
-Whether they be for tax-planning, retirement or other financial planning purpose, the following are a few reminders of what you may need to review before ringing in the New Year.
+With 2023 coming to a close, it is important to ensure year-end planning items are completed before December 31.
+Whether they be for tax-planning, retirement or other financial planning purposes, the following are a few reminders of what you may need to review before ringing in the New Year.

 Tax-loss harvesting is the practice of selling securities in your taxable investment accounts at a loss and buying back the same security or a similar security after 30 days in order to avoid the wash sale rule and take advantage of the loss to limit your total realized capital gains for the year.

 Retirement Plan Contributions and Roth Conversions

 If you plan to maximize your contributions to your retirement plan, it is a good time to check your year-to-date contributions to ensure you are on track before December 31.
 If you need to make changes to your contributions, now is the time to update the contribution amount.
 Keep in mind, the maximum contribution for most employer-sponsored retirement plans (401k, 403b, 457, etc.) is $22,500 for those under age 50.
 For those who are age 50+, you can contribute an additional catch-up contribution of $7,500 for a total tax-deductible contribution of $30,000.
 If you plan on contributing to your traditional IRA or Roth IRA, you have until the tax filing deadline to make those contributions.

 The deadline to complete Roth conversions is also December 31.
 So, if you plan on converting some of your traditional IRA assets to your Roth IRA for tax planning purposes, please give us a call today to ensure you have time to complete the necessary paperwork for your Roth conversion.

 Tip – Most custodians have internal processing deadlines before 12/31, so you’ll want to avoid waiting until the last minute for these year-end requests!

 Required Minimum Distributions and Qualified Charitable Distributions